pathway27/bookr-mod-vita/notes.md

 ## C++11

-The codebase is using more of the C subset than C++, maybe i can make it cleaner and learn the C++11 features too.
+The codebase is using more of the C subset than C++, maybe I can make it cleaner and learn the C++11 features too.
 e.g. FZScreen is only using static functions to do everything, and look so many static global variables!